jordany33/banking-system/README.md

 1. **Prerequisites**
     - Java SE Development Kit (JDK) - version 11 or later is recommended.
     - Any Integrated Development Environment (IDE) that supports Java.
+Eclipse is recommended.

 2. **Installation**
     - Clone the repository: